Skip to content

 Chicken Republic’s Supply Chain

 Many in Nigeria’s fast-food industry assume that growth means franchising and branding.
-Both have their benefits, but Chicken Republic’s supply chain took a different path.
+Both of these do have their benefits, but Chicken Republic’s supply chain took a different strategy.

-• Chicken Republic scaled across Nigeria using a tightly controlled and centralized supply chain.
+• Chicken Republic scaled using a tightly controlled and centralized supply chain.

-• It sourced 99% of its ingredients locally, built its own kitchens and warehouses, and implemented strict discipline and training.
+• It locally sourced 99% of its ingredients, built its own kitchens and warehouses, and implemented strict operational discipline and training.

-• Their hybrid approach of agility and standardization helped them scale quickly while maintaining low prices and consistent quality.
+• The supply chain’s approach of leveraging agility and standardization helped Chicken Republic scale quickly while maintaining low prices and consistent quality.

 • African supply chains can replicate this by simplifying operations, localizing inputs, leveraging technology for visibility, and establishing strategic partnerships for delivery.

-In Nigeria’s quick-service food market, most operators focus on recipes, ambiance, and pricing.
-But Chicken Republic didn’t just chase taste.
-It built its empire by mastering supply.
+Most of the stakeholders in Nigeria’s quick-service food market focus on recipes, ambiance, and pricing.
+But Chicken Republic’s supply chain didn’t just chase taste.
+The company built its empire by mastering supply.

 While others outsourced and improvised, Chicken Republic’s supply chain controlled every link.